willroberts/rogue-spear-2020/README.md

 ### Manual Join

-Paste an IP here to join a server.
+This in-game option lets you paste an IP and port (default: 2346) to directly join a server.

 ### Voobly